wpbest/BestWaySoftware.Xpf.Uwp.Native/README.md

 The nuget.exe nuget packaging tool must be installed Use download-nuget.cmd to install the nuget packaging tool

+Increment the nuget package version by editing text file NuGetPackageVersion.txt

+Run the CreateNativeNuGet.cmd batch/command file to create the nuget package

+Copy the new nuget packages into the NugetRepository subdirectory

 Load the Test.BestWaySoftware.Xpf.Uwp.Native application with the solution Test.BestWaySoftware.Xpf.Uwp.Native.sln

-Install the nuget package with the Visual Studio Nuget Package Manager
+Install the latest nuget package with the Visual Studio Nuget Package Manager

+Click on Tools -> Nuget Package Manager -> Manage Nuget Packages for Solutions...

+Select the Package source by clicking on the gear icon in the upper right corner

+Select the Local Package source and unselect the others.

+Dewpending on the version created, Select on Updates or Browse to select the new nuget package created.

 Build the application with the nuget package installed